brooklynrail/brooklynrail-platform/content/events/2020/11/fred-tomaselli-with-toby-kamps.md

 ---
 title: Fred Tomaselli with Toby Kamps
-summary: Visual artist Fred Tomaselli with curator and Rail Editor-at-Large Toby Kamps.
+summary: Visual artist Fred Tomaselli will be in conversation with curator and Rail Editor-at-Large Toby Kamps.
 We'll conclude with a poetry reading from Dao Strom.
 people:
   - person: fred-tomaselli
     event_bio: "Drawing upon art historical sources and Eastern and Western